Best Savings Account UK 2026: Easy Access vs Fixed vs ISA

 Are challenger banks safe?

 Yes, provided they are authorised by the FCA and covered by FSCS.
-Atom, Chip, Tandem, Plum, Trading 212 cash, and the major challenger names all carry full FSCS protection up to £85,000.
-Their lower rates than headline high-street banks are the result of lower overhead, not higher risk.
+Atom, Chip, Tandem, Plum, Trading 212 cash, Zopa and the major challenger names all carry full FSCS protection up to £120,000 per banking licence (the post-December 2025 limit).
+Their higher rates than high-street brands are the result of lower overhead (no branches), not higher risk.

 Enjoying the content?